-- Access Standards: - o Member caseload of any PCP should not exceed two-thousand (2,000); and - o Members have adequate access to specialty providers. - Distance Requirements for PCPs (including internal medicine, general practice, and family practice types), and pharmacies: - o Ninety percent (90%) of Urban members shall travel no farther than thirty (30) miles: - o Ninety percent (90%) of Rural members shall travel no farther than forty-five (45) miles; and - o Ninety percent (90%) of Frontier members shall travel no farther than sixty (60) miles - Distance Requirements for Behavioral Health Providers practitioners and Specialty Providers: - o Ninety Percent (90%) of Urban members shall travel no farther than thirty (30) miles; - o Ninety Percent (90%) of Rural members shall travel no farther than sixty (60) miles, unless this type of provider is not physically present in the prescribed radius or unless otherwise exempted as approved by HSD/MAD; and o Ninety Percent (90%) of Frontier members shall travel no farther than ninety (90) miles, unless this type of provider is not physically present in the prescribed radius or unless otherwise exempted as approved by HSD/MAD.
+- Access Standards: - oMember caseload of any Primary Care Provider (PCP) should not exceed two-thousand (2,000); and - oMembers have adequate access to specialty providers. - Distance Requirements for PCPs (including internal medicine, general practice, and family practice types), and pharmacies: - ONinety percent (90%) of Urban members shall travel no farther than thirty (30) miles; - oNinety percent (90%) of Rural members shall travel no farther than forty-five (45) miles; and - ONinety percent (90%) of Frontier members shall travel no farther than sixty (60) miles. - Distance Requirements for Behavioral Health Providers practitioners and Specialty Providers: - o Ninety Percent (90%) of Urban members shall travel no farther than thirty (30) miles; - Ninety Percent (90%) of Rural members shall travel no farther than sixty (60) miles, unless this type of provider is not physically present in the prescribed radius or unless otherwise exempted as approved by HSD; and - Ninety Percent (90%) of Frontier members shall travel no farther than ninety (90) miles, unless this type of provider is not physically present in the prescribed radius or unless otherwise exempted as approved by HSD. - Timeliness requirements: